highcharts-for-python/highcharts-core/docs/api/_deserialization_methods.rst

     :classmethod:
     :noindex:

-    Convert a JavaScript object defined using :term:`JavaScript literal notation` into a **Highcharts for Python** Python object, typically descended from :class:`HighchartsMeta`.
+    Convert a JavaScript object defined using :term:`JavaScript object literal notation` into a **Highcharts for Python** Python object, typically descended from :class:`HighchartsMeta`.

     :param cls: The class object itself.